-Preparatory works are under way for phase two of Wapping Wharf, beginning with the stabilisation of the listed Old City Gaol gatehouse, before construction work begins in 2017.
+Preparatory works have taken place for phase two of Wapping Wharf, including the stabilisation of the listed Old City Gaol gatehouse, with construction work due to start in 2018.
 Over 320 new homes will be delivered as part of phase two of the scheme, including further affordable homes.
 The Old City Gaol gatehouse will be renovated to create a new pedestrian path through the site.